hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 for this and recompute the total cross section as the sum of weights divided by the number of trials, cf. :ref:`Cross section determination`.
+For HepMC 3, Sherpa writes alternate cross sections directly to the GenCrossSection entry of the event record, such that no manual intervention is required (as long as the correct cross section variation is picked in downstream processing steps).

 The on-the-fly reweighting works for all event generation modes (weighted or (partially) unweighted) and all calculation types (LO,